interserver/mailbaby-api-samples/openapi-client/java-micronaut-client/docs/models/MailAttachment.md

 # MailAttachment

-(optional) File attachments to include in the email.
-The file contents must be base64
+A file attachment for use with `POST /mail/advsend`.
+The file content must be base64-encoded.
+The `filename` is shown to recipients in their email client.

 The class is defined in **[MailAttachment.java](../../src/main/java/org/openapitools/model/MailAttachment.java)**